RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Baseline Implementation

 \subsection{Task Planner}

-The task planner uses a method adapted from the REBA robot architecture which reasons at two resolutions, coarse and fine, for any given problem domain~\cite{Sridharan2019REBA}.
-This method supports reasoning about domains which would otherwise become intractable as more objects are considered.
-For a given goal, reasoning at the coarse-resolution computes a sequence of abstract actions.
-Each abstract transition is then expanded to a sequence of fine-resolution actions by automatically identifying and reasoning with only the relevant part of the fine-resolution description.
+The baseline task planner is a simplification of an existing refinement-based architecture (REBA) that reasons with any given domain's transition diagrams at two resolutions, with the fine-resolution description defined formally as a \textit{refinement} of the coarse-resolution description~\cite{Sridharan2019REBA}.
+In REBA, for any given goal, non-monotonic logical reasoning at the coarse-resolution with commonsense domain knowledge computes a plan of abstract actions.
+Each abstract transition is implemented as a sequence of fine-resolution actions by automatically \textit{zooming} to and reasoning (probabilistically) with the relevant part of the fine-resolution description.
+The fine-resolution outcomes are then mapped to abstract ones that are used for subsequent reasoning.
+REBA has enabled reliable, efficient, and transparent decisions on robots and simulated agents in complex domains as it supports inference, planning, and diagnostics in the presence of noisy sensing and actuation.